Renovamen/renovamen.github.io/pages/index.md

 - 🛠 Like to contribute to open-source machine learning and frontend projects in spare time

-- 🥎 Used to be a member of the softball team and the vice president of the baseball and softball association of Tongji University (Jiading campus)
+- 🥎 Used to be a member of the softball team of Tongji University

 - 🌭 My dream: `while(sleeping){money++;}`